 - Exhibit the ability to work effectively with a diverse group of team members

 - Dedication to the Orientation Leader program…looking for leaders who are not overly involved.
-A student cannot serve as a Resident Advisor (RA) at the same time as serving as an OL due to the time commitments required of both positions.
+A student cannot serve as a Resident Advisor (RA) at the same time as serving as an Orientation Leader due to the time commitments required of both positions.

 - Completed at least 12 semester hours at SWOSU (Students who apply before completing 12 hours may be hired on a conditional basis.)
-Students must remain in good standing (GPA 2.0) with the university throughout employment.
+Students must remain in good standing (GPA 2.0) with the university throughout their time as an Orientation Leader.
 No student may hold an Orientation Leader position while on academic or disciplinary probation.

 - Each applicant must be a full-time student (enrolled in at least 12 hours each semester.)

 Students interested in applying to serve as Orientation Leaders may begin the process by completing an application.
-(Applications are typically due in mid-September).
+Applications are due September 28th!
 Applicants then complete a group interview.
 New Student Orientation makes final selections after individual interviews.